 Most customers are more likely to trust their peers than they are to trust you.
 Generally, customers are more comfortable with a purchase after being recommended by a positive review from a credible source.
 And without excellent customer satisfaction, you and your company won't have these reviews or recommendations.

-Prospects and customers are more willing to trust other sources than you, to re-assure that they invest in a pleasant experience.
+Prospects and customers are more willing to trust other sources than you to reassure them that they invest in a pleasant experience.
 The higher your customer satisfaction is, the better chances you have to reach your desired future state.

 Customer satisfaction is a buying reason.

 You and your company benefit from customer satisfaction because it acts as a selling point for your business.
 As mentioned above, customers are more willing to pay for an experience they know is excellent.
 If your customer satisfaction is superb, you and your team can highlight that when appropriate.

 Additionally, prioritising customer satisfaction helps you to understand your customer's expectations.
 It helps if you analyse customer reviews to see which parts they emphasise.
-This way, you will know more and more about distinct advantages that make you and your company to differentiate from your competitors.
+This way, you will know more about distinct advantages that make you and your company different from your competitors.

 Let customer satisfaction guide updates of your offering.

 Negative customer reviews act as alerts that let companies know when they have a problem that needs to be solved.
 You should monitor customer satisfaction to identify all issues and quickly resolve them.

-If your company has positive customer satisfaction, then you likely have customers who are very loyal to your company.
+If your company has positive customer satisfaction, you likely have customers who are very loyal to your company.
 These customers refer leads and generate testimonials without your involvement.

 The more satisfied your customers are, the better your customer retention will be.
 After all, satisfied customers won't have much reason to turn to competitors as long as you keep them happy.